Melody-Lisa/Folded-Fairy/README.md

 [Access the live site here.](https://melody-lisa.github.io/Folded-Fairy/)

 This is the documentation for The Folded Fairy.
-It has been built using HTML5 & CSS3 with minor javascript elements created through the use of Bootstrap for the Milestone 1 project for Code Institute's web development diploma.
+The site has been built using HTML5 & CSS3 with minor javascript elements created through the use of Bootstrap for the Milestone 1 project for Code Institute's web development diploma.

 ******